 The £800 Million Question

-Research by Lucky Saint identified an £800 million annual lost opportunity across UK pubs: people who aren't purchasing drinks and are having tap water instead.
+Research by Lucky Saint with KAM identified an £800 million annual lost opportunity across UK pubs: customers defaulting to tap water rather than ordering any drink at all.

 These aren't committed non-drinkers.
 They're designated drivers, pregnant women, people pacing themselves, zebra-stripers between alcoholic drinks.
 They'd spend money on something decent if something decent were available.